skyfox69/jsapi/README.md

 #### The `:maximum` keyword

+[The :maximum keyword]: #the-maximum-keyword

-The maximum value of an integer or a number can be specified as below.
+The `:maximum` keyword specifies the maximum of an integer or a number, for example:

 ```ruby
 # Allow negative integers only